-Tefficient's 35th public analysis of the development and drivers of mobile data compares 46 countries from all regions of the world.
+Tefficient's 35th public analysis of the development and drivers of mobile data compares the trends of 46 countries from around the world.

-In our previous reports we could see that the pandemic drove the mobile data usage.
-But during the second half of 2021, the demand for more mobile data slowed.
-And this trend continues into the first half of 2022.
+In our previous reports, we observed that the pandemic drove an increase in mobile data usage.
+However, during the second half of 2021 and into 2022, the demand for more mobile data slowed.

+Canada experienced the fastest

-The country with the fastest growth in usage this time was Canada with 31%.
-In the other end, Peru, Malaysia and Austria experienced unusually slow growth rates of just 2-3%.
+growth in mobile data usage, with a 31% increase.
+On the other end of the spectrum, Qatar, Peru, Malaysia, and Austria saw unusually slow growth rates of just 1-3%.

-Data-only continues to define the average mobile data usage although the share of base is limited.
-Austria became the first country to reach 100 GB per data-only SIM per month, but Finland is just behind.
+Data-only continues to define the average mobile data usage, although the share of base is limited.
+Austria became the first country to reach 100 GB per data-only SIM per month, closely followed by Finland.

-Using mobile data has generally never been cheaper but the erosion in the revenue per gigabyte slowed further compared to previous reports.
-The Netherlands had the fastest erosion, 28%, while India reported an increase.
-This is just the second time this happens to a country in this series of analyses.
+Overall, mobile data usage has never been cheaper, but the erosion in revenue per gigabyte slowed compared to previous reports.
+The Netherlands saw the fastest erosion at 28%, while India reported an increase.

-But the positive ARPU development seen in our previous analysis didn't continue in the first half of 2022.
-Mobile data usage grew slower - and a lower share of countries could improve ARPU.
-Given the spiralling inflation starting around the end of the first half of 2022, we had hoped that the ARPU improvement trend from the last analysis would continue.
+The positive ARPU development seen in our previous analysis did not continue in the first half of 2022.
+Mobile data usage grew at a slower rate, and a lower share of countries were able to improve their ARPU.
+Given the rising inflation starting in the latter half of 2022, we had hoped that the ARPU improvement trend from our last analysis would continue.